aesthetic-suite/framework/README.md

 })(Button);
 ```

-The style function accepts a [style declaration](#styling-components) as its first argument,
+The styler function accepts a [style declaration](#styling-components) as its first argument,
 and an object of configurable options as the second.
 The following options are supported.

 * `styleName` (string) - The unique style name of the component.
 This name is primarily
   used in logging and caching.
 Defaults to the component name.
 * `lockStyling` (boolean) - Will lock styles from being written after the default styles
   have been set.
 Defaults to `true`.
 * `classNamesPropName` (string) - Name of the prop in which the compiled class names
   object is passed to.
 Defaults to `classNames`.
 * `themePropName` (string) - Name of the prop in which the theme name is passed to.
   Defaults to `theme`.